New Zealand Arts Review

 Reviews, News and Commentary by John Daly-Peoples

-Reviewed by John Daly-Peoples Rita Angus, An Artist’s Life By Jill Trevelyan Te Papa Press RRP $59.99 Reviewed by John Daly-Peoples This year the Royal Academy in London was due to have an exhibition of works by Rita Angus but was cancelled due to the covid 19 pandemic.
-The Royal Academy was heavily promoting the […]
+Reviewed by John Daly-Peoples Rita Angus, New Zealand Modernist Edited by Lizzie Bisley Te Papa Press RRP $35.00 Reviewed by John Daly-Peoples This year the Royal Academy in London was due to mount a major exhibition of works by Rita Angus but this was cancelled due to the Covid 19 pandemic.
+The Academy was heavily […]

 Something went wrong.
 Please refresh the page and/or try again.